Antigua to Leon Bus

 El Salvador Border (exit) – 6pm

 Three hours later we finally arrived at the El Salvador border (6pm).
 Our passports were thoroughly checked from inside the bus by an officer.
-El Salvador doesn’t charge an entry or exit fee, and as with other borders that day, we had blue lights shown on our foreheads.
+El Salvador doesn’t charge an entry or exit fee, and as with other borders that day, we had the forehead temperature checks (assumingly for the C outbreak).

-She was taken off into an office, while we waited for 50 minutes in the hot van.
+She was taken off the van and into an office.
+We had to wait for 50 minutes in the hot van.
+It’s one of those things where you feel bad for you new found bus-friend but equally frustrated at the conditions – a little AC or open window would have been great.
 Eventually, our driver decided to take us to the Honduras border and come back for her later.
-Sundays are notorious for being especially busy at the borders and he wanted us to start queueing.
+Sundays are notorious for being especially busy at the borders and he wanted us to start queueing as soon as possible.

 Honduras Border (entry)

 He wasn’t kidding when he said the queues were bad.
-After over an hour of waiting, we finally got to the front.
+After over an hour of waiting, we finally got to the front of the queue.
 We gave finger prints, and paid the Gringo tax of USD $3, we got back on the bus at 8:08pm.
 Some people ended up paying $5 or $10 for not having the exact change!
+If you’re on a tight budget, be sure to have small change with you.
+As said above, you can get small change at the petrol station or exchange money ahead of time.

-Halfway through our queueing, the girl was reunited with our group.
-She was made to pay USD $45 for not having the date by her Guatemalan entry stamp and was told to leave the country within 5 days.
+Halfway through our queueing, the girl was reunited with our group. it was great to be back as a team after the nightmare we were having.
+However…she was made to pay USD $45 for not having the date by her Guatemalan entry stamp and was told to leave the country within 5 days.
+It was unfair to her as it sounded like a complete mishap on whoever stamped her passport.
+Understandably, she didn’t realise you had to have ’90 days’ written in your passport.

 Lesson 2: Be sure to have ‘90 days’ written in your passport if you’re planning to move between Guatemala, El Salvador, Honduras or Nicaragua.